Skip to main content

 Profitability

-As part of the new Fresenius financial framework, we have defined annual margin bands (ambition levels) for the business segments.
+At Group level, we primarily use earnings before interest and taxes (EBIT) and EBIT growth in constant currency.
+As part of the Fresenius financial framework, we have defined annual margin bands (ambition levels) for the business segments.
 These serve as an ambition level for the internal management of our business sectors and are benchmarked against leading competitors.
 The annual EBIT margin is defined as earnings before interest and taxes divided by revenue.
 To improve comparability of operating performance over several periods, the earnings figure is adjusted for special items where necessary.

 Liquidity and Dividend

-With the new Fresenius Financial Framework, we will in future manage our business according to the cash conversion rate (CCR), which is defined as the ratio of adjusted free cash flow (cash flow before acquisitions and dividends; before interest, tax, and special items) to operating income (EBIT) before special items.
+Within the Group, Cash Conversion Rate (CCR) was used as the main liquidity indicator in fiscal year 2024.
+CCR is defined as the ratio of adjusted free cash flow (cash flow before acquisitions and dividends; before interest, tax, and special items) to operating income (EBIT) before special items.
 This allows us to assess our ability to generate cash and pay dividends, among other things.
 The ambition level for the CCR is around 1.0, considering the growth profile of the respective year.

 Capital efficiency

 We work as profitably and efficiently as possible with the capital provided to us by shareholders and lenders.
-In order to manage this, we primarily calculate the return on invested capital (ROIC) and the return on operating assets (ROOA) for fiscal year 2022.

 Capital management